 lazy: ArrayAccess

-For older versions, we can help by decorating the basic interface resolver with a map, and specify which interface to implement for which class.
+For older versions, we can help by decorating the basic interface resolver with a map and specifying which interface to implement for which class.
 The following example demonstrates how we hint that proxies to ArrayObject services should implement ArrayAccess:

 <?php